-The Bakhyar, often referred to as Beastmen, are a race of humanoids with bestial traits.
+The Bakhyar, often referred to as Beastmen, are a race of humanoids that are large hulking humanoids with animal like traits.
 In days of old, people believed that the Bakhyar were cursed humans – men who had angered the gods and were changed into beasts.
 This is a myth.
 In fact, the Bakhyar are one of the oldest races in Calamia.They lived in the central lands long before humans and eventually began migrating across the sea.
 They’re a strong, proud, closely-knit group of people, who take great pride in their land, families and way of life.

 The Bakhyar are not a unified people; each village is independent of the others.
 Most tribes respect one another’s autonomy and quarrel rarely.
 Villages will often come together for feast days, especially during the fall hunts.
 Only the Hidokyn (he-doe-kin), wandering groups of barbaric Bakhyar, are treated with hostility.
 These outsiders possess no honor and suck up resources wherever they go.
 The Bakhyar settlements refuse to trade with them, and will often go to war or kill any Hidokyn that enter their territory.

 The Bakhyar do not automatically attack foreigners, as many believe.
 In fact they invite others within their communities openly so long as they appear good-natured, and are very warm and friendly.
 Overall the Bakhyar people are somewhat neutral towards other races and have no real forms of prejudice when it comes to appearances.
 They are, however, opposed to those that threaten their ways of life, or the natural world around them.

 They enjoy showing off the fruits of their labors, offer trade with visitors, and give food and shelter to them for a day or two.
 Of course, they expect to hear stories of their guest’s travels.
 Bakhyar love to hear tales and news from the outside world, as well as fictional stories.
 They are great storytellers themselves and admire anyone that can spin a good yarn.